***Book Coaching Services Coming Soon!***

 Step 3—Line/Copyediting: This is a line-by-line process combining line editing and copyediting into a package deal, saving you both time and money.
 Line editing focuses on the rhythm and language of your manuscript, while copyediting performs the first attack on grammatical issues.

-***To learn about the editing process more in depth, check out my Tips for Writers article titled The Four Rounds of Editing.
+***To learn about the editorial process more in depth, check out my Tips for Writers article titled The Four Rounds of Editing.

 How long will you take to edit my manuscript?